kubecost/docs/windows.md

                 values:
                 - linux
     ```
+Today, we cannot deploy Kubecost or data collection daemonsets to windows nodes.

 # Metrics
+Collecting data about windows nodes is supported by Kubecost as of v1.93.0.
   * Accurate node and pod data exist by default, since they come from the kubernetes API
   * By default, we will be missing utilization data for pods on window nodes; pods will be billed based on request size.
 Kubecost can be configured to pick up utilization data for windows nodes; cadvisor must run on these nodes and be scraped.
+That scrape will happen by default, however cadvisor running on the node is not necessarily guaranteed, see https://github.com/google/cadvisor/issues/2170